kaz3w/sdk_manager_docker/README.md

 ## Preparation
 ### Download NVIDIA SDK Manager
+This time, I used `sdkmanager_1.1.0-6343_amd64.deb` for installation.
-Please download the package of NVIDIA SDK Manager from <https://developer.nvidia.com/nvidia-sdk-manager>.
-And, please put the package of NVIDIA SDK Manager in the same directory as the Dockerfile.
+Otherwise (if you want to use other specific version of SDK Manager), please download the package of NVIDIA SDK Manager from <https://developer.nvidia.com/nvidia-sdk-manager> and, put the package of NVIDIA SDK Manager in the same directory as the Dockerfile.
-This time, I used `sdkmanager_1.1.0-6343_amd64.deb`.

 ### Build Docker image
 ```